srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 ## Post processing

-For a final touch the `FluidPostProcessingComponent` can be added and customized.
+For a final touch the `SloshPostProcessingComponent` can be added and customized.
 The compoent will activate a post processing filter on the fluid body and automatically distort the background using the current wave heights.